bhandarirabbie/javaPractice/README.md

 # javaPractice
-		This program find integer to roman number below 1000.
+		This program find the roman number of given integer.